Introduction and Overview

 Appointments are for a 12-month period.
 The academic year begins July 1 and continues through June 30.
 The optional second year of the program is available by mutual agreement of the Program Director, Chairman, and the fellow.

 Memorial Sloan Kettering Cancer Center is located at 1275 York Avenue, between 67th and 68th Street, on Manhattan’s East Side.
-New York Presbyterian, Cornell Medical Center, Weill Medical College of Cornell University, and Rockefeller University are on York Avenue, directly across from Memorial Sloan Kettering.
-The Department of Psychiatry and Behavioral Sciences has academic offices at 641 Lexington Avenue and 54th Street.
+NewYork-Presbyterian, Cornell Medical Center, Weill Medical College of Cornell University, and Rockefeller University are on York Avenue, directly across from Memorial Sloan Kettering.
+The Department of Psychiatry and Behavioral Sciences has academic offices at 633 Third Avenue and 40th Street.
 Clinical Fellows have office space in this facility consisting of carrels, telephones, and computers.
-Adjacent to these academic offices, the Psychiatry Service has an ambulatory care facility called the Memorial Sloan Kettering Counseling Center in the same location.
-This ambulatory care facility is a full service outpatient psychiatric clinic with five interview/consultation rooms and two rooms for groups.
+In addition to these academic offices, the Psychiatry Service has an ambulatory care facility called the Memorial Sloan Kettering Counseling Center located 2nd Floor of the MSK Rockefeller Outpatient Pavillion at 53rd Street.
+This ambulatory care facility is a full service outpatient psychiatric clinic with 8 interview/consultation rooms and one large multi-purpose room for research assessments and groups.

-All inpatient psychiatric consultations are conducted in Memorial Hospital at 1275 York Avenue.
+Most inpatient psychiatric consultations are conducted in Memorial Hospital at 1275 York Avenue.
 An office at Memorial Hospital is reserved for use by the Clinical Psychiatry Fellows for their inpatient clinical activities.
 This space has computers, telephones, and space to store personal items, lab coats, etc. Memorial Sloan Kettering has additional clinical oncology outpatient facilities at 160 East 53rd Street, Evelyn H. Lauder Breast Center at 300 East 66th Street, and the Kimmel Center for GU Cancers at 68th Street.
-New York Presbyterian/Weill Cornell Medical Center is located at 68th Street and York Avenue, directly across from Memorial Sloan Kettering Cancer Center at 1275 York Avenue, between 67th and 68th Streets.
+NewYork-Presbyterian/Weill Cornell Medical Center is located at 68th Street and York Avenue, directly across from Memorial Sloan Kettering Cancer Center at 1275 York Avenue, between 67th and 68th Streets.